 "While citizens could generally travel freely within the country and change their place of residence, the government restricted travel to some areas within the country, particularly along the border with Sudan and Ethiopia.
-Military police periodically set up roadblocks in Asmara and on roads between other cities to find draft evaders and deserters."
-[4k](p8, section 2d)
+Military police periodically set up roadblocks in Asmara and on roads between other cities to find draft evaders and deserters.
+Police also stopped persons on the street and forcibly detained those who were unable to present identification documents or movement papers showing they had permission to be in a certain location."
+[4m](p7, section 2d)